mercycorps/DPP-guides/Encryption/README.md

 4. Save the file to make sure the password takes effect.
 ![Uploading a file](images/Encrypt5.png)

 Now you can share the file and the password with those who require access.
 It is best practice to place the file on a Mercy Corps approved cloud service such as Gsuite or OneDrive.
 Remember to send the link to the file and the password to the file separately.
-For example, you could share the file using Google Drive ([see instructions here - *add link*](link.com)) and generate a notice that the file has been shared via Google, then share the password via an email to a colleague.
+For example, you could share the file using Google Drive (see the File Sharing section) and generate a notice that the file has been shared via Google, then share the password via an email to a colleague.

 ## Further Assistance
 - The Electronic Cash Transfer Learning Action Network's [Data Starter Kit](https://www.calpnetwork.org/wp-content/uploads/2020/06/DataStarterKitforFieldStaffELAN.pdf) provides a tip sheet for encryption (see Tip sheet #5).